-Hans Massart, Head of Media and Broadcast, ST Engineering iDirect ●●● of the transmission associated with cellular bonding by allowing satellites to be used instead when IP terrestrial networks are not up to scratch.
-The ability to easily blend with satellite for a reliable connection is facilitated by recent developments in satellite technology that support high quality video such as the prevalence of higher throughput satellites with a lower power draw than the Ku-band satellites often found on traditional SNG vehicles.
+The latest trend is blending all available IP networks together.
+By doing so it mitigates the risk.... the risk of damaging the quality of the transmission associated with cellular bonding by allowing satellites to be used instead when IP terrestrial networks are not up to scratch.
+The ability to easily switch to satellite for a reliable connection is facilitated by recent developments in satellite technology that support high quality video such as the prevalence of Ka-band satellites that can provide higher throughput with a lower power draw than the Ku-band satellites often found on traditional SNG vehicles.